Viola–Jones object detection framework: Problem description

 The "frontal" requirement is non-negotiable, as there is no simple transformation on the image that can turn a face from a side view to a frontal view.
 However, one can train multiple Viola-Jones classifiers, one for each angle: one for frontal view, one for 3/4 view, one for profile view, a few more for the angles in-between them.
 Then one can at run time execute all these classifiers in parallel to detect faces at different view angles.

-The "full-view" requirement is also non-negotiable, and cannot be simply dealt with by training more Viola-Jones classifiers, since there are too many possible ways to occlude a face.

 Components of the framework

 A full presentation of the algorithm is in.

 Consider an image $I(x, y)$ of fixed resolution $(M, N)$.
 Our task is to make a binary decision: whether it is a photo of a standardized face (frontal, well-lit, etc) or not.

 Viola–Jones is essentially a boosted feature learning algorithm, trained by running a modified AdaBoost algorithm on Haar feature classifiers to find a sequence of classifiers $f_1, f_2, ..., f_k$.
 Haar feature classifiers are crude, but allows very fast computation, and the modified AdaBoost constructs a strong classifier out of many weak ones.

 At run time, a given image $I$ is tested on $f_1(I), f_2(I), ... f_k(I)$ sequentially.
 If at any point, $f_i(I) = 0$, the algorithm immediately returns "no face detected".
 If all classifiers return 1, then the algorithm returns "face detected".
 For this reason, the Viola-Jones classifier is also called "Haar cascade classifier".